ZeroMemoryEx/Chaos-Rootkit/README.md

 * Elevate specific process privileges : This feature enables you to elevate specific processes privilege .

-* Swap the driver on disk and in memory with a Microsoft driver: All credit for this implementation goes to [IDontCode](https://x.com/_xeroxz) for his exceptional work, I've also handled the unload and shutdown routines for this feature so that the rootkits driver doesn’t get corrupted or crash at some point.
+* Swap the driver on disk and in memory with a Microsoft driver: All credit for this implementation goes to [IDontCode](https://x.com/_xeroxz) [Back Engineering](https://back.engineering/) for his exceptional work, I've also handled the unload and shutdown routines for this feature so that the rootkits driver doesn’t get corrupted or crash at some point.

 * Restrict file access for user-mode applications except for the provided process ID